cjxe/supreme-auto-checkout/README.md

 - [X] Make a search function which takes a list of words and then looks up in the json data and finds the item.
 - [X] Add size selection.
 - [X] Accept a list of sizes and iteratively try every size until the bot finds one in stock.
+- [ ] Select the colour of the item.
+- [ ] If found captcha, wait until it's solved.
 - [ ] Better error handling (possibly with requests library).
 - [ ] Create a similar bot mainly using Requests instead of Selenium.